tcae/CryptoTimeSeries/strategies.md

 ### Single crypto, multiple regression windows

 - per crypto on each maximum and minimum of the shortest regression window calculate the gain of all regression windows and select the regression window with the best gain
-- compare since last longest complete slope start anchor timestamp
+- compare since last longest complete slope start spread timestamp

 Results: